lisongxu/CSCE156-Lab-Java-Intro/readme.md

 ***IMPORTANT*** When you run the installer be sure to select and install the **Eclipse IDE for Enterprise and Web Developers** and *not* the one just for Java Developers.
-We'll use some of the features of this version in future labs.
+We might use some of the features of this version in future labs.

 ## 2. Checking Out Code From Github Using Eclipse

-Each lab will have some starter code and other *artifacts* (data files, scripts, etc.) that will be provided for to you.
+Each lab will have some starter code and other *artifacts* (data files, scripts, etc.) that will be provided for you.
-The code is hosted on Github (https://github.com) and you must *clone* your own copy to work with it.
+The code is hosted on GitHub (https://github.com) and you must *clone* your own copy to work with it.
 You will not need to know the details of using git nor be a registered Github user to get access to the code necessary for your labs.
 However,